asitucmu/ASituPortfolio/finalpt1.md

 ### Initial Sketches
 Below are my inital sketches for the final project.
+I have sketched out the overall story arc and the types of data I plan to use for each part of the story.
+I also sketched out how I plan to visualize some of the data.

 #### Story Arc
 [![Sketch1.png](https://i.postimg.cc/K4Sts4WP/Sketch1.png)](https://postimg.cc/JHxys7M0)